Neceros/flask-starter/README.md

 # Flask Starter Template

 This flask starter template includes everything you need to start your own app including auth, database, and security, to get up and started quickly.

+###### I hope to add more, like an admin and user dashboard prebuilt in.
 ## Setup & Installation

 Make sure you have the latest version of Python installed.
 Built in 3.11.